elastos/Elastos/ELA/docs/cli_user_guide.md

 Build transaction command can build transaction raw data.
 Note that before sending to ela node, the transaction should be signed by the private key.

 --from
-The from parameter specifies the transfer-out account address.
+The `from` parameter specifies the transfer-out account address.
 The default value is the default account of the keystore file.

 --to
-The to parameter specifies the transfer-in account address.
+The `to` parameter specifies the transfer-in account address.

+-- tomany

+The `tomany` parameter specifies the file which saves multiple outputs.

 --amount
-The amount parameter specifies the transfer amount.
+The `amount` parameter specifies the transfer amount.

 --fee

-The fee parameter specifies the transfer fee cost.
+The `fee` parameter specifies the transfer fee cost.

 #### 2.1.1 Build standard signature transaction